 Day 4.
 Zanzibar to Dar es Salaam Highlights.
-Dar es Salaam, Tanzania.Leaving the beautiful Zanzabari beaches behind this morning we travel down through the island to Stone Town prior to catching the ferry this afternoon back to Dar es Salaam where we are met by our truck and transferred back to our beachside camp for the night.
+Dar es Salaam, Tanzania.Leaving the beautiful Zanzibari beaches behind this morning we travel down through the island to Stone Town.
+We catch the ferry this afternoon back to Dar es Salaam to our beachside camp for the night.

 Day 5.
 Dar es Salaam to Mikumi National Park area Highlights.
-Mikumi National Park, Tanzania.Our first travelling day on the truck starts early as we negotiate the traffic to get out of the city and once out on the open road we travel through the beautiful countryside of Tanzania.
+Mikumi National Park, Tanzania.Our travelling day starts early as we negotiate the traffic to get out of the city and once out on the open road we travel through the beautiful countryside of Tanzania.

 Day 6.
 Mikumi National Park to IringaContinuing on through Tanzania the route takes us up towards the Southern Highlands along with a pleasant fresh climate.